sueszli/blog/2024-08-23 decoding the matriculation number.md

     return enrollment_year
 ```

-the "matriculation number", a unique identifier assigned to students upon enrollment at universities, is structured to encode specific information about the student's enrollment.

-according to the "universitäts- und hochschulstatistik- und bildungsdokumentationsverordnung (uhsbv)" § 4 [^legal1] [^legal2], the matriculation number is an eight-digit sequence that encodes the type of university, the year of enrollment, and a unique identifier for the student within that year.

-**for example**, my matriculation number "11912007" can be broken down as follows:
+for example, my matriculation number "11912007" can be broken down as follows:

 - the first digit (1) indicates the type of university → equivalent to: TU Wien (using lookup table[^legal2]))
 - the second and third digits (19) represent the last two digits of the year of enrollment → equivalent to: 2019